SYNQ-Technologies/public-docs/docs/mystore/user-management.md

 ## Email Preferences
 To manage your email preferences:
 1. Sign into __MyStore__.
-2. Hover the mouse over the store name and logo in the top left of the page.
+2. Open the User menu by clicking the user icon on the top right of the page.
-5. Click your username.
+3. Click __Profile__.
-6. Click the __Manage your Email Preferences__ link.
+4. Click the __Manage your Email Preferences__ link.
-7. Toggle on/off the desired email notifications.
+5. Toggle on/off the desired email notifications.

 ### Available Emails
 The following email alerts and reports are available: